 Alcatraz and Angel Islands in San Francisco Bay: The Secure Prison and the Island of Immigrant Hope

-Author’s Note: This article “Alcatraz and Angel Islands in San Francisco Bay” is also a chapter in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
+Author’s Note: Alcatraz is on lockdown, and it’s not due to bad behavior from Al Capone.
+It’s the raging Coronavirus, and I don’t know when Alcatraz will open.
+But the island is out there, shimmering on San Francisco Bay, along with Angel Island.
+Both will be ready to receive visitors again when the time is appropriate.
+This article “Alcatraz and Angel Islands in San Francisco Bay” is also a chapter in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
 Other Northern California articles are gathered in my travel guidebook/ebook Northern California Travel: The Best Options.
 All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

 By Lee Foster

 In the middle of San Francisco Bay, two islands occupy some of the choicest real estate on the planet.
 Both offer stunning views.
-But more importantly, they are symbols of opposite American tendencies.
-Alcatraz Island is noted for once providing secure incarceration.
+Most importantly, they are symbols of opposite American tendencies.
+Alcatraz Island provided secure incarceration.
 On the other hand, Angel Island State Park for years stood for hope for immigrants from Asia.

 Because of its isolation in the Bay, Alcatraz Penitentiary was (and is) called The Rock.
-The government designed the prison during the height of the gangster era as the safest possible place to lock up the likes of Al Capone.
+The government designed this prison during the height of the gangster era as the safest possible place to lock up the likes of Al Capone.
 Angel Island served as the Ellis Island of the West for immigrants from Asia.
-Officials detained those newcomers, who waited anxiously for their fate to be determined.
-They wondered would they be allowed entry to the United States or be sent back to China?
+Officials often discouraged those newcomers, who waited anxiously for their fate to be determined.
+They wondered: Would I be allowed entry to the United States or be sent back to China?

-Both islands served as military fortifications.
-The army originally built battlements there during the Civil War.
+Both islands served originally as military fortifications.
+The Army built battlements there during the Civil War.
 They remained national defenses in the Spanish American War, World War I, and World War II.
 Nike missiles bristled on Angel Island during the Cold War.

 The Historic Story

 Alcatraz was a federal penitentiary from 1934 to 1963.
 Officials chose the site so that there would be no possibility of escape.
-Thus, Alcatraz became synonymous with maximum security.
-The Rock was a symbol of American resolve at the time when mobsters seemed as powerful as law enforcement officers.
-Today about 1.5 million annual visitors make a voluntarily pilgrimage to the island prison.
+Consequently, Alcatraz became synonymous with maximum security.
+The Rock became a symbol of American resolve at a time when mobsters seemed as powerful as law enforcement officers.
+Today about 1.4 million annual visitors make a voluntary pilgrimage to the island prison.
 The National Park Service oversees these journeys.

-Al “Scarface” Capone, George “Machine Gun” Kelly, and Robert “Birdman” Stroud were some of its involuntary residents.
+Al “Scarface” Capone, George “Machine Gun” Kelly, and Robert “Birdman” Stroud were some of the involuntary residents.
 In all, a total of 1,576 convicts served time on Alcatraz.
 Thirty-six convicts were involved in 14 escape attempts.
 Five inmates presumably disappeared in San Francisco Bay.
-Two who ventured the 1.25 miles to land were recaptured.
+Two who survived the 1.25 mile swim to land were recaptured.
 No living successful escapists have been confirmed.
 But there will always be speculation that some, such as the Anglin brothers, did not drown.
-Perhaps they went silently into the world of freedom.
+Perhaps they emerged silently into a world of freedom.

 Alcatraz is so popular that reservations are highly recommended.
 Summer, of course, is jammed.
 It is the busiest season.
 In winter you may be able to get same-day or next-day tickets.
 The NPS offers details at https://www.nps.gov/alca/planyourvisit/fees.htm.
 Alcatraz Cruises (https://www.alcatrazcruises.com) is the exclusive provider of all boat tickets.
 Various tour operators may have allotments of tickets available.